Maui's surf pros paddle out with kids from Lahaina for a healing surf session

 "Every kid I've talked to, I say, what do you miss the most?" she said.
 "And they miss their boards.
 On Maui, surfing and skateboarding is so rooted in our culture and it's kids' outlet for fun."

 A local shop donated acai bowls for the event.
-Other companies sent boxes of towels and slippers, said Rafaela Muniz, who helped organize the session with her husband Pedro Robalinho.
-The couple lost everything in the fire; they've now moved to the west side of the island, where they've enrolled their kids in new schools, as they build a new life.
+Other companies sent boxes of towels and slippers, said Rafaela Muniz, who helped organize the session with her husband, Pedro Robalinho.
+The couple lost everything in the fire; they've now moved away from the west side of the island, enrolling their kids in new schools as they build a new life.

 "For sure it's a process," she said.
 "But all this love makes everything easier."